 - In a small bowl, mix cookie crumbs, macadamia nuts and butter.
 Press onto bottom of prepared pan.
 Bake 15 minutes.
 Cool on a wire rack.
 Reduce oven setting to 325°.

 - In a large bowl, beat cream cheese and sugars until smooth.
 Beat in sour cream, whipping cream, butter, vanilla, pie spice and sweet potato puree.
 Add eggs; beat on low speed just until blended.

 - In a small bowl, beat marshmallow creme, cream cheese, egg, flour and vanilla until smooth.
-Pour half of the sweet potato mixture over crust.
-Pour half of the marshmallow mixture over sweet potato mixture; swirl gently with a knife.
+Pour half the sweet potato mixture over crust.
+Pour half the marshmallow mixture over sweet potato mixture; swirl gently with a knife.
 Repeat.

-- Place springform pan in a large baking pan; add 1-in. of hot water to larger pan.
+- Place springform pan in a large baking pan; add 1-in. hot water to larger pan.
 Bake until center is just set and top appears dull, 1-1/4 hours.
 Remove springform pan from water bath.
 Cool cheesecake on a wire rack 10 minutes.
 Loosen sides of pan with a knife; remove foil.
 Cool 1 hour longer.
 Refrigerate overnight, covering when completely cooled.

 Originally published as Sweet Potato Marshmallow Swirl Cheesecake with Gingersnap and Macadamia Nut Crust in Taste of Home Christmas Annual 2013